mlc-mlapis/docs/src/documentation/deploy/how-deploy-works.md

 ::: tip ZEROPS CAN BUILD AND DEPLOY FOR YOU

 While it's certainly possible for you to deploy to Zerops, we recommend you run your [builds](/documentation/build/how-zerops-build-works.html) on Zerops as well.
+Build can be triggered by connecting service with a GitHub or GitLab repository or by using the `push` command of our CLI.
 :::

 <br />